MikeWilsonSTL/MikeWilsonSTL/README.md

 I’m a front-end oriented junior developer based in St. Louis, MO.

-I’m working to grow in as many areas of software development as I can to find my niche.

-I love Linux & Neovim and I'm learning to love Rust 😄
+I love cybersecurity, Linux & Neovim and I'm currently learning Rust.

 I'm also a guitarist 🎸